vvorld/getid-ios-sdk/README.md

 - iOS 11+

 ### Obtaining an API key
-In order to start using GetID SDK, you will need an API key.
-Use a `sandbox` key to test the integration.
-Use a `live` key in the production.
-You can get both keys inside your GetID Admin Panel.
+In order to start using GetID SDK, you need an API key and API url.
+In your GetID Dashboard, you can get and set `API key` and `SDK key`. `API key` grants you access to public API calls and SDK API calls. `SDK key` grants you access to SDK API calls only.
+For security reasons, strongly recommended using the `SDK key` in your SDK.

 ### Camera usage description
 The SDK uses the camera for capturing photos during verification.
 The app is responsible for describing the reason for using the camera.
 You must add `NSCameraUsageDescription` to the Info.plist of the app.